sharanyaa23/hacking-tutorial/ethical-hacking/lesson-02.md

   - Remove `-D` if the target network is 2.4GHz Network.

-- I tested this on my mobile, and my mobile got disconnected from the network, and it tried to reconnect to the network, but it failed to do so.
-And, it kept trying to reconnect for a while, but it failed to do so.
+- I tested this on my mobile, and my mobile got disconnected from the network.
+It tried to reconnect to the network, but it failed to do so.
+It kept trying to reconnect for a while, but it failed to do so.

 - Below are the logs: